clone, __clone2, clone3 — create a child process

 Handlers registered using pthread_atfork(3) are not executed during a clone call.

-In the Linux 2.4.x series, CLONE_THREAD
+In the Linux 2.4.x series, CLONE_THREAD generally does not make the

 parent of the new thread the same as the parent of the